AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Professor E. H. Plumptre writes: "Theodore of Mopsuestia teaches that in the world to come those who have done evil all their life long will be made worthy of the sweetness of the divine beauty."
-And in the course of a statement of Theodore\'s doctrine, Prof. Swete observes[^321] that Theodore teaches that "the punishments of the condemned will indeed be in their nature eternal, being such as belong to eternity and not to time, but both reason and Scripture lead us to the conclusion that they will be remissible upon repentance.
+And in the course of a statement of Theodore's doctrine, Prof. Swete observes[^321] that Theodore teaches that "the punishments of the condemned will indeed be in their nature eternal, being such as belong to eternity and not to time, but both reason and Scripture lead us to the conclusion that they will be remissible upon repentance.
 'Where,' he asks, 'would be the benefit of a resurrection to such persons, if they were raised only to be punished without end?'
-Moreover, Theodore\'s fundamental conception of the mission and person of Christ tells him to believe that there will be a final restoration of all creation."[^322]
+Moreover, Theodore's fundamental conception of the mission and person of Christ tells him to believe that there will be a final restoration of all creation."[^322]